Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Prismatic Arrangement of Creation Style/Deadly Starmetal Offensive.md

 Prerequisite Charms:
   - None
 ---
 The stylist’s fingernails sharpen, elongate, and harden, flashing with the rainbow sheen of starmetal.
 The stylist adds a free full Excellency on an attack roll.
+## Reset
-Reset: Once per scene unless reset by using a Form Charm.
+Once per scene unless reset by using a Form Charm.